liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Zhang Felix/_index.md

 ---
 # Display name
-title: Chenhui Zhang
+title: Zhang Felix

 # Full Name (for SEO)
-first_name: Chenhui
+first_name: Zhang
-last_name: Zhang
+last_name: Felix

 # Is this the primary user of the site?
 superuser: False